mikto97/grpcTimeRequestExample/readme.md

     - [How to Run](#how-to-run)
     - [Important Notes](#important-notes)

-This guide provides an overview of how to implement a simple scenario with grpc (see [here](https://github.com/PatrickMatthiesen/DSYS-gRPC-template) for a more complex one).
+This guide provides an overview of how to implement a simple scenario with grpc (see [here](https://github.com/PatrickMatthiesen/DSYS-gRPC-template) for a more in-depth one).
+It assumes that you have the necessary proto installed (otherwise see in-depth guide).
 We want to construct a scenario with two entities:
 * A server
 * A client